Rigidity of mapping class groups mod powers of twists: Algebraic rigidity

 \begin{proof} Let $N\unlhd MCG^\pm(S)$ be a finite normal subgroup and let $f\in N$.
 If $f$ fixes every isotopy class of simple closed curves then it must be the identity, for example by Ivanov's Theorem \cite[Theorem 1]{Ivanov:autC} and its extension to lower genera \cite[Theorem 1]{Korkmaz}.
 Then suppose by contradiction that $f(\gamma)\neq\gamma$ for some curve $\gamma$, and let $T_\gamma$ be the corresponding Dehn twist.
 Since $N$ is normal there exists $g\in N$ such that $f T_\gamma^2=T_\gamma^2 g$.
 Thus, using how Dehn twists behave under conjugation, we have $T_{f(\gamma)}^{\pm 2}=f T_\gamma^2 f^{-1}=T_\gamma^2 gf^{-1}$, where the sign depends on whether $f$ is orientation preserving or reversing.
 This can be rewritten as

-Now, referring to the table at the end of \cite[Subsection 3.5.2]{FarbMargalit} we see that $T_{\gamma}^2$ and $T_{f(\gamma)}^2$ are the generators of a subgroup isomorphic to either $\mathbb{Z}^2$ or $F_2$, hence the left hand side of (\ref{tgamma}) has infinite order.
-This is impossible, since the right hand side is an element of the finite subgroup $N$. \end{proof}
+Now, referring to the table at the end of \cite[Subsection 3.5.2]{FarbMargalit} we see that $T_{\gamma}^2$ and $T_{f(\gamma)}^2$ are the generators of a subgroup isomorphic to either $\mathbb{Z}^2$ or $F_2$, hence the left-hand side of (\ref{tgamma}) has infinite order.
+This is impossible, since the right-hand side is an element of the finite subgroup $N$. \end{proof}

 \begin{lemma} For every $b\ge 7$ and for all large multiples $K$, $ MCG^{\pm}(S_b)/DT_K$ has no finite normal subgroups. \end{lemma}